MyGamepedia/Enhanced-Black-Mesa-FGD/README.md

 Do you want to report an issue ?
 Feels free!
 Report any issues, even if it is really small.

 Do you want to create icons for entities ?
 Feels free!
+However, it is important that the style of the icons matches the Valve style or Crowbar Collective style.

 Do you want to suggest something ?
 Feels free!
 Use issue tracker for it.